AllanSkouborg/sagofonto-hepwat/dashboard/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-# B – Install and build Angular apps
+# Install and build Dashboard app

-You will need to install the necessary node modules, as these are not stores in TFS, by typing
+You will need to install the necessary node modules, as these are not stores in TFS, by navigating to the app main folder and typing

 `npm install`